talwrii/twitter-exodus/readme.md

 The additional control that comes with mastodon may not be a bad thing, but the problem of recommendation is something that needs to be solved.

+Apparently, one work around for this is the [use of hashtags](https://blog.djnavarro.net/posts/2022-11-03_what-i-know-about-mastodon/#why-are-hashtags-so-important)

 ## Cool things on mastodon

 * [A list of cool services, programs and software libraries surrounding mastodon](https://github.com/tleb/awesome-mastodon)